3 min read. Caring for silk is easy! Here's how:

 How do I remove stains from silk?

-Try not to rub silk.
-Instead dab some Silk Detergent on the stain, let is soak for a few minutes and wash as usual.
-Stubborn spots can be soaked in Detergent for up to 20 minutes and gently dabbed out with a cotton cloth.
+Do not rub silk.
+Instead, try to dab some silk detergent on the stain, let it soak for a few minutes and wash as usual.
+Stubborn spots can be soaked in detergent for 20 minutes and gently dabbed with a cotton cloth.

 Washing a silk pillowcase once a week or every other week shall do the job in most cases as silk is naturally stain and dust repellent.
 Silk is antimicrobial and a relief for those with allergies.
 Unless you have skin conditions or feel sick, then we would recommend washing your silk pillowcase more frequent to avoid reinfections.

 How to dry: silk pillowcase?